WinVector/vtreat/Examples/Classification/Classification.md

 ### The Score Frame

-Now examine the score frame, which gives information about each new variable, including its type, which original variable it is derived from, its (cross-validated) correlation with the outcome, and its (cross-validated) significance as a one-variable linear model for the outcome.
+Now examine the score frame, which gives information about each new variable, including its type, which original variable it is derived from, its (cross-validated) significance as a one-variable linear model for the outcome,and the (cross-validated) R-squared of its corresponding linear model.

 ``` r
 score_frame <- transform$scoreFrame